Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Video-Analyzer/README.md

 > **Note:**
-> You need to deploy Your Azure Video Analyzer for Media Account in the same location (region) as the associated Azure Media Services account exists.
+> You need to deploy Your Azure Video Analyzer for Media Account in the same location (region) as the associated Azure Video Analyzer for Media account exists.

 ### mediaServiceAccountResourceId

 * Type: string

-* Description: The Resource Id of the Azure Media Service Account.
+* Description: The Resource ID of the Azure Video Analyzer for Media Account.

 * Required: true